gitcd-io/gitcd/README.md

 ```console
 gitcd init
 ```
-After passing all your configuration data start work with it
+After passing all your configuration data, start working with it